• Skip to primary navigation

 I’m going to make a confession.
 I hate 3D movies.

 But, enough of you reading this site have been interested in it that I’ve included it on this list.
 If it’s something you like, then read on.
-If you’re like me and don’t care about 3D at all, I won’t feel bad if you skip on down to the next item.
+If you’re like me and don’t care about 3D at all, I won’t feel bad if you skip down to the next item.

 Sony introduced a new file format called MVC: Multiview Video Coding.
 It is a variant of the H.264 video compression standard which basically captures two video streams (views) at the same time.
 When you put those two streams together, your eye is tricked into thinking the image is in 3D.